heristop/heristop.github.io/src/content/blog/2024-09-23-frontend-weekly-digest-38.md

 - **(🧱) [CSS @property and the New Style](https://ryanmulligan.dev/blog/css-property-new-style/?ref=heristop.github.io)**

-  This post introduces the CSS `@property` rule, which allows developers to define custom properties with enhanced dynamic behavior, enabling more sophisticated styles.
+  This post introduces the CSS `@property` rule, which allows developers to define custom properties with richer dynamic behavior, enabling more sophisticated styles.

 ## 🪐 Explore More